PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 - Updated Resources API's to latest version
 - Add support for Private Subnet on Spoke VNET's
 - Added NSG for Bastion Subnets
+- for Test Pipelines: moved from JSON paramters files to bicep parameters files
+- for Test Pipelines: move to azure/bicep-deploy@v2

 ### July 2024 updates